PickNikRobotics/ik_benchmarking/README.md

 echo "export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp" >> ~/.bashrc
 ```

-- Start new terminal session.
+- Start new terminal session to apply the changes.

+These steps will configure ROS 2 to use Cyclone DDS as the default middleware for communication.